The Suez Crisis: Nasser's gamble and a failed top-secret Cold War agreement

 The history of global tensions around the Suez Canal

-The Suez Canal, completed in 1869, quickly became one of the world's most crucial waterways, facilitating faster trade routes between Europe and Asia.
+The Suez Canal, which had finally been completed in 1869, quickly became one of the world's most crucial waterways, as it facilitated faster trade routes between Europe and Asia.

 Its strategic importance was recognized by major powers, leading the British to secure a controlling interest in the canal in the late 19th century.